 Margo Lee Williams is an award winning, genealogy and history author.
 Williams has researched and written extensively on her Lassiter family of Randolph County, North Carolina.
-Her first book, published in 2011, Miles Lassiter (circa 1777-1850) An Early African American Quaker from Lassiter Mill, Randolph County, North Carolina: My Research Journey to Home (Backintyme Publishing) told the story of both her personal and research journeys that led to the discovery of her fourth great grandfather, Miles Lassiter.
+Her first book, published in 2011, Miles Lassiter (circa 1777-1850) An Early African American Quaker from Lassiter Mill, Randolph County, North Carolina: My Research Journey to Home(Backintyme Publishing) told the story of both her personal and research journeys that led to the discovery of her fourth great grandfather, Miles Lassiter.
+Her research led to a William Pomeroy Foundation Hometown Heritage Award for Miles Lassiter in 2025.

 Williams’ third book, published in April 2021, is titled Born Missionary: The Islay Walden Story.
 Born Missionary follows the life of the Rev. Islay Walden from his early days in Washington, D. C., where he sought an education at Howard University, through his return to North Carolina as minister and teacher with the American Missionary Association.
-Born Missionary is a 2021 winner of the Phillis Wheatley Literary Award from the Sons and Daughters of the United States Middle Passage and a Firebird Book Award from Speakup Talk Radio.
+Born Missionary is a winner of the Phillis Wheatley Literary Award from the Sons and Daughters of the United States Middle Passage, a Firebird Book Award from Speakup Talk Radio, a BookFest Award, and Literary Titan, as well as being an International Book Award Finalist.

 Williams is a member of the Afro-American Historical and Genealogical Society; the North Carolina Genealogical Society; the Randolph County (NC) Genealogical Society; the National Society Sons and Daughters of the United States Middle Passage; the National Society Descendants of American Farmers; the Non-Fiction Authors Association; and Geneabloggerstribe.